 6.2.1.
-Special Projects from the IDP, the inclusion in the SDF and Capital Investment Framework
+Special Projects from the IDP, the inclusion in the SDF and Capital Investment Framework c) Need for Church sites.

 The IDP makes provision for special projects that form part of the SDF document and are included in the structuring elements of the document and are also linked to the Capital Investment Framework (CIF) in the SDF.
 Specific components identified in each ward in Kgatelopele that are addressed in the SDF are as follows: